rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 <a name="1.25.3575.1">1.25.3575.1</a> Provide additional title access for an alternative title (see [1.21.32.3](/DCRMR/title/Title-proper/#1.21.32.3)).

->Example:
-><CITE>Insert example here</CITE>

 ### 1.25.358 Title proper with supplementary or section title (optional)

-<a name="1.25.358.1">1.25.358.1</a> Provide additional title access for a title that is supplementary to, or a section of, another expression when both titles, whether or not grammatically separable, are recorded together as the [Title proper](/DCRMR/title/Title-proper).
+<a name="1.25.358.1">1.25.358.1</a> Provide additional title access for a title that is supplementary to, or a section of, another work when both titles, whether or not grammatically separable, are recorded together as the [Title proper](/DCRMR/title/Title-proper).
 If the supplement or section title is a title such as “Supplement” or “Chapter one,” however, and so is indistinctive and dependent for its meaning on the main title, generally do not provide additional access (see [1.21.35.1](/DCRMR/title/Title-proper/#1.21.35.1)).

 ### 1.25.3585 Phrases about notes, appendices, etc. (optional)